- Describe unique anatomy and physiology of ferrets, rabbits, hedgehogs, and sugar gliders

 Vaccinations and Disease Control

-There are no vaccines recommended for control of infectious disease in pet rabbits.
+There are no vaccines recommended for control of infectious disease in pet rabbits in the United States.
+Vaccines exist for myxomatosis and rabbit hemorrhagic disease but are not recommended for routine use.

 Rabbits prefer to eat in the afternoon and evening and should drink a fair amount of water every day, up to 100 ml/kg/day.
 Rabbits unsupervised indoors will chew and may damage furniture and woodwork or chew on electrical cords.